 7. Wes Llewellyn

 Wes Llewellyn has been a filmmaker for more than 20 years and is credited with hundreds of productions in film and television.
-A 1988 Regent Cinema-Television graduate, his career has embraced the roles of director, cinematographer, writer and producer.
+A 1988 Regent Film-Television graduate, his career has embraced the roles of director, cinematographer, writer and producer.
 Credits include producing and directing the film shorts Unbound and Up in Air, three seasons of the syndicated television show Sid Roth's, It's Supernatural, and his critically acclaimed feature films The Moment After and The Moment After 2.
 Llewellyn is a three-time winner of the Best Film award at the 168 Hour Film Festival and has received numerous other awards for documentary, shorts, television and music videos.
 His production company, Llewellyn Films, is in Burbank, Calif.

 8. Cheryl McKay